Infill Landscape Blog

 Oyster Shell

-Cons: The lightweight nature of oyster shells makes this surface less than ideal for rooftop courts or bocce ball courts in areas with a high volume of rain and wind.
-In addition, it means the bocce ball court will be high-maintenance because of the need for raking or grooming to keep the shells in place and level.
-Oyster shells can also be expensive, due to the need to import the material.
+Cons: The lightweight nature of oyster shells makes this surface less than ideal for rooftop courts or areas with high rain and wind volume.
+Oyster shell bocce ball courts are high-maintenance because of the need for raking or grooming to keep the shells in place and level.

 Sand or Pea Gravel

-Pros: Inexpensive and widely available, sand and pea gravel are also environmentally friendly.
+Pros: Sand and pea gravel is inexpensive, widely available, and environmentally friendly.
 These two options are easy to acquire and install, so they’re less costly than other options.
-Sand and pea gravel also help reduce bounce in game play.

-Other Surface Options for Bocce Ball Courts
+Other Natural Material and Synthetic Turf Options for Bocce Courts

 Natural Grass